RagedUnicorn/wow-vanilla-logparser/README.md

 ![](/Docs/pvpw_raged_unicorn_logo.png)

-> LogParser is an Addon for parsing combatlog messages and dispatching the results to other Addons that registered to such events
+> LogParser is an Addon for parsing combatlog messages and dispatching the results to other Addons that subscribed to such events

-**Note:** The addon on its own is not helpful to the player.
-It is to be understood as an Addon that is used by other Addons
+**Note:** The Addon on its own is not helpful to the player.
+It is to be understood as a helper that is used by other Addons.

 ## Installation